THORWallet/dwh-analytics-backup/README.md

 ```
 docker compose up --build
 ```
-in the folder with the docker-compose file to start the docker container running the backup-cron job (skip the `--build` flag to only run the dockerfile).
+in the folder with the docker-compose file to start the Docker container running the backup-cron job (skip the `--build` flag to only run the dockerfile).

-To list all the running docker containers in the console use ``docker ps``.
+To list all the running Docker containers in the console use ``docker ps``.

 In case you want to stop the container running use ``docker stop {CONTAINER_ID}``